 Dream World has four worlds – Dream World Garden, Dream World Plaza, Adventure Land and Fantasy Land – and each have different types of things to enjoy.
-There are rides, animal shows, entertainment, roller coasters – you name it, you’ll find it at Dream World.
+There are rides, animal shows, entertainment, roller coasters – you name it, you will find it at Dream World.

 Get to Dream World by taking a taxi.
-Every taxi driver in Bangkok knows where it is and, for a family of four, will cost you less than $6 each way.
+Every taxi driver in Bangkok knows where it is and, for a family of four, will cost you less than $10 each way.

 Ancient City is an enormous park land that is full of scale models of all of Thailand’s most important buildings.
 But, you’re not talking about scale models like in Lego Land, where you tower above the buildings you’re looking at.
-Oh no, these are large scale models you can actually go inside and walk around, and they’re all so beautiful.
+Oh no, these are large scale models you can actually go inside and walk around, and they’ are all so beautiful.

 Again, you can easily get to Ancient City in a taxi from Bangkok city center.
 It shouldn’t take you more than 30-45 minutes depending on traffic.

 Don’t miss the food court either.
 It’s cheap, the food is amazing and a family of four can eat there for $10 including dessert.
 And, of course, the bathrooms are all differently themed as well, and you should visit each one.

 Finally, head to the top floor and get movie tickets.
 The movie theater is amazing and ticket prices are far less than the US or Europe, yet they show all the big Hollywood blockbusters as well as a large selection of Thai and Japanese films.

-Terminal 21 is right next to the Asok BTS sky train station and the Sukhumvit underground train station, so dead easy to get to.
+Terminal 21 is right next to the Asok BTS sky train station and the Sukhumvit underground train station, so is dead easy to get to.